gebn/Crackle/README.md

 $request->fire();
 ```

-Crackle allows you to arbitrarily nest all three types of field depending on your needs using PHP's versatile array syntax:
+Crackle allows you to arbitrarily nest all three types of field depending on your needs using PHP's array syntax:

 ``` php
 $variables = $request->getVariables();